matgroe/openhab-addons/bundles/org.openhab.binding.giraone/README.md

 This binding offers a bridge and let the things communicate with the gira one server via your local IP network.

 - `giraone:server`: The bridge between openhab and Gira One Smart Home.
 The Gira One Server must have a Firmware Version of _2.0.108.0_
-- `giraone:status-humidity`: Gives information about a room's humidity.
+- `giraone:status-humidity`: Measures a room's humidity .
-- `giraone:status-temperature`: Gives information about a room's temperature.
+- `giraone:status-temperature`: Measures a room's temperature.
 - `giraone:dimmer-light`: Controls Light On/Off and dimming with status information.
 - `giraone:switch-lamp`: Switches a lamp On/Off and offers status information.
 - `giraone:switch-power-outlet`: Switches a power outlet and offers status information.